In today’s lesson, we will show that in the case of a kite inscribed in a circle, the axis of symmetry of the kite is the circle’s diameter.

 ABCD is a kite that is inscribed in circle O. Show that AC is the diameter of the circle.

-Therefore, putting these two facts together, we see that this kite’s opposing angles are both supplementary and equal, which means they must be 90° each – and by the inscribed angle theorem they subtend an arc that is 180° – and thus the chord of that arc is the diameter.
+Now let’s go ahead and put these two facts together.
+We see that this kite’s opposing angles are both supplementary and equal, which means they must be 90° each.
+And by the inscribed angle theorem, they subtend an arc that is 180° – and thus the chord of that arc is the diameter.

 (1) m∠ABC + m∠CDA= 180° //Opposing angles of an inscribed quadrangle are supplementary